 One of the most promising new advances in the fight against canine cancer is TANOVEA®-CA1 – the first FDA conditionally approved drug for the treatment of lymphoma in dogs.
 The drug can be used to treat dogs both naïve to and no longer responding to prior chemotherapy, and has demonstrated a 77 percent overall response and a 45 percent complete response rate, supporting a reasonable expectation of efficacy.

 TANOVEA-CA1 is designed to target and kill canine lymphoma cells.
 It is administered every three weeks by a veterinarian in a 30-minute intravenous infusion that is convenient for pet owners – with a full course of treatment consisting of only five treatment visits (relative to 12-16 visits for traditional CHOP chemotherapy regimens).
 Data from clinical studies shows it to be generally well-tolerated.
 The most common side effects of TANOVEA-CA1 include decreased white blood cell count, diarrhea, vomiting, decreased or loss of appetite, weight loss, decreased activity level and skin problems.
 It should be noted that more serious and potentially fatal complications have occurred in dogs treated with TANOVEA-CA1, so it is important to speak with your veterinarian when making a treatment decision.

-TANOVEA-CA1 is now available to licensed veterinarians in all 50 states, making it a promising new option for families looking to treat their dog’s lymphoma.
+TANOVEA-CA1 is now available to licensed veterinarians, making it a promising new option for families looking to treat their dog’s lymphoma.

 Focused on a Cure for Canine Lymphoma